Uber confirms SoftBank has agreed to invest billions

 Uber has not yet elaborated on plans, but we’ve been told that it includes a $1 billion investment in the company at the last private valuation of nearly $70 billion.
 A source with knowledge of the deal told TechCrunch that the documents label this as an extension of its last Series G round.

-The group led by SoftBank and Dragoneer Investment Group is also planning to invest a much larger amount by buying up to $9 billion in Uber shares from employees and other shareholders, bringing its total ownership to at least 14% of the company.
-These shares are expected to be purchased at a lower valuation.
+The group led by SoftBank and Dragoneer Investment Group is also planning to invest a much larger amount by buying up to $9 billion in Uber shares from employees and other shareholders, likely bringing its total ownership to at least 14% of the company.
+These shares are expected to be purchased at a lower valuation, that has not been determined.

-We’re told that the tender offer is slated to launch November 28 and would continue for about 20 business days.
-This is likely to be the largest secondary transaction in history.
+We reported earlier that the tender offer is slated to launch November 28 and would continue for about 20 business days.
+This is likely to be the largest secondary transaction in history, with shareholders selling billions of dollars worth of shares.

 Technically, the deal will only be done once enough Uber shareholders sign up to sell shares.
-We’re told it’s unlikely to have a problem finding sellers.
+It is a package deal and the $1 billion investment in Uber is contingent on the tender offer getting finalized.

+But it hasn’t been easy to track down all of Uber’s many shareholders, including venture capitalists and former employees.
+The company plans to take out newspaper ads to help spread the word that the tender offer is launching soon.

+Apart from gathering a list of shareholders, part of the delay stemmed from determining Kalanick’s role at the company, which is now led by former Expedia CEO, Dara Khosrowshahi.

 Featured Image: SAM YEH/AFP/Getty Images/Getty Images (IMAGE HAS BEEN MODIFIED)